-Although this was a small space, there was a lot of cutting to do, so it took me a day to complete the project, but I love the results!
+Although this is a small space, there was a lot of cutting to do!
+The project took me an entire day to complete, but I love the results!
 It is hard for me to imagine that old faded and stained vinyl flooring is still underneath.

-This whole project cost me less than $50, and I still have leftovers, which I am save for future repairs.
+This whole project cost me less than $50, and I still have leftovers, which I am saving for future repairs.

-A reader asked for an image to see how the vinyl flooring where it meets up with the door jamb.
-Because the planks are thin vinyl, it was easy for me to use scissors to cut the piece to fit the space. (see image below)
+A reader asked to see an image of how the vinyl flooring meets up with the door jamb.
+Because the planks I used are very thin vinyl, it was easy for me to use scissors to cut the piece to fit the space. (see image below)

 NOTE: The links below will take you to my other projects.

 Mrs. Padilly’s Series on her 17′ Spirit Deluxe Casita Travel Trailer’s Glamping Makeover:

 - Chalk Painting Cabinet Doors

 - Adding Teal Paint to Accent Surfaces